 Now we've come to the easy part - you just get to monitor your plantings and harvest!
 Since the raised garden bed pictured here is planted with spring crops, I will be able to replant with summer and fall crops once these are all harvested.

 For longer term maintenance, at the end of the season cover the bed with a thick layer of leaves, straw, or black plastic to prevent erosion and weed seeds blowing in.
 The next spring, add a 2 to 3-inch layer of compost to the bed a few weeks before planting and then plant as usual.

-Have I convinced you that raised garden beds are awesome?
-Done from start to finish in a day and very little care after that – all you have to do is the fun stuff, planting and harvesting.
+Have I convinced you that building a raised garden bed is doable?
+Done from start to finish in a day and very little care after that - all you have to do is the fun stuff, planting and harvesting.
 I love this type of easy care gardening!

 Disclosure: I received product and/or compensation for this post.
 As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don't love and think you will find helpful - promise!
 This post also uses affiliate links that earn commission based on sales, but doesn't change your price.
 Click here to read my full disclaimer and advertising disclosure.

 You said that your bed in this post only required about 1/4 yard of planting soil on top of what you had already layered.
 Do you know about how many inches of soil that was?
 I plan on doing some raised beds for the first time and I'm trying to figure out how much layered mulch and compost I should have before I put in the soil.
 (Many sites I've seen say to do mostly soil with some compost mixed in which can get pretty pricy - like almost a cubic yard for one bed!)
 So, I'm trying to estimate how many inches of just soil I need on top of the layers of the cardboard and composted materials.
 (I hope my question makes sense! 🤦♀️)